GIOVANNI BOSKOVICH

 BIOGRAPHY

 Giovanni Boskovich (b.
 1985) is a poet and educator born and raised in San Pedro, California.
 He holds an MA in Literature from California State University Dominguez Hills where he published a thesis on Emily Dickinson.
-His work has appeared in California Quarterly, Arteidolia Press, the Santa Barbara Literary Journal, Big Windows Review, POETiCA REVIEW, and Broken Lens Journal.
-His first full-length poetry collection, The Tautology of Water, is forthcoming in May 2025 via Moon Tide Press.
+His work has appeared in California Quarterly, Arteidolia Press, the Santa Barbara Literary Journal, Big Windows Review, POETiCA REVIEW, Broken Lens Journal, and Five Nine (forthcoming).
+His first full-length poetry collection, The Tautology of Water, is now available via Moon Tide Press.
 In his free time, he surfs anywhere from Cabrillo Beach to Topanga.

 CONTACT